-As a trading coach, I get this question asked a lot – “how many contracts should I trade?”
+As a day trading coach, I am frequently asked, “How many contracts should I trade?”
 It may surprise you that there is no simple answer (one, two, ten, etc.).
 There are several factors to consider when answering this question.

 Brokers usually advise clients on how many lots they are able to trade based on account balance and margin requirements.
 Some brokers offer as little as $500 margin per lot to trade E-minis or currencies.
 Other brokers require much more.
 Want to hold a position overnight?
 Expect a change in margin requirement, as daytime and evening margins differ.